Justification of Red List Category

 Conservation Actions Underway

-CITES Appendix I and is protected under Brazilian law.
-Considered Extinct in the Wild in Brazil (Silveira & Straube 2008) and officially listed as Critically Endangered (Possibly Extinct in the Wild) (MMA 2014).
+CITES Appendix I and protected under Brazilian law.
+Considered Extinct in the Wild in Brazil (Silveira and Straube 2008) and officially listed as Critically Endangered (Possibly Extinct in the Wild) (MMA 2014).
 Ten years of protection, habitat restoration and a variety of on-going community conservation programmes, will pave the way for future reintroductions (Y. de Melo Barros in litt.
 1999, 2000, Caparroz et al. 2001).
 IBAMA established the Brazilian government's Permanent Committee for the Recovery of the Spix's Macaw and cooperation between holders of birds resulted in annual increases in the captive population.
 This body is succeeded by the Working Group for the Recovery of Spix's Macaw (de Soye and de Melo Barros 2006), now overseen by the Chico Mendes Institute for Biodiversity Conservation (ICMBio).
 This group is responsible for coordinating the captive breeding programme and there will be on-site reintroduction facilities later followed by on-site breeding facilities.
 The official captive population totalled 80 individuals in 2012, and important proportions of this are currently held by Al-Wabra Wildlife Preservation (AWWP) in Qatar and Loro Parque Fundación (LPF) in Tenerife, Spain.
 Other official holders are in Brazil and Germany.
 Including birds not registered in the official programme, over 90 individuals are thought to exist in captivity worldwide.
 Successful breeding has occurred within some registered facilities, including AWWP and LPF.
-The latter has maintained the species since 1984 and in 2007 opened a new breeding centre for Spix's Macaws (Anon 2008a).
+The latter has maintained the species since 1984 and in 2007 opened a new breeding centre for Spix's Macaws (Anon 2008).
 AWWP raised five chicks successfully in 2012 and seven in 2013 (Gillespie 2014).
 In 2013 and 2014, females from the AWWP captive breeding population were artificially inseminated and successfully produced eggs (Anon 2015, Tomiska 2015).
 A captive management and species recovery handbook is in preparation for this species.
-In February 2009 Al Wabra Wildlife Preservation announced the purchase of the 2,200 ha Concordia Farm in Bahia state, Brazil, the site of one of the last recorded sightings of wild Spix's Macaw, in October 2000 (Al Wabra Wildlife Preservation undated).
+In February 2009 Al-Wabra Wildlife Preservation announced the purchase of the 2,200 ha Concordia Farm in Bahia state, Brazil, the site of one of the last recorded sightings of wild Spix's Macaw (October 2000) (Al-Wabra Wildlife Preservation undated).
 Concordia Farm was also the base of the Spix's Macaw field project, largely financed by the LPF, which operated throughout the 1990s until completion in 2002, and release site for the only captive Spix's Macaw yet to be released back into the wild, in 1995.
 Concordia Farm abuts the 400 ha Gangorra Farm, previously purchased by a conservation consortium.
 It is planned to allow both farms to return to a more natural state by removing domestic livestock, with the long term goal of the sites proving to be a valuable habitat resource for future reestablishment of a wild population.

 Conservation Actions Proposed